volodymyrprokopyuk/kotlin-sdp/README.md

     - Integrity - ensure that data is not altered by an unauthorized user
     - Availability - ensure that data is available only to an authorized user
 - **Information security in transit**.
 Alice sends a message to Bob
-    - Confidentiality - only Bob can read the message
+    - Confidentiality - only Bob can read a message
-    - Integrity - Eve cannot alter the message
+    - Integrity - Eve cannot alter a message
-    - Authenticity - only Alice could have sent the message
+    - Authenticity - only Alice could have sent a message
 - **Least privilege** #.
 A subject should have the least amount of privilege (CPU/RAM quotas, file system/network access, data access permissions, business transaction limits, time-based constraints) explicitly granted to perform its business process with the objective to limit intentional or unintentional damage to data.
 The permission should be granted just before performing the operation and should be immediately revoked on a completion or failure of the operation.
-The function of the subject (and not the identity) should control the assignment of permissions.
-Example: if a user only needs to read a file, then he should not be granted permission to write the file
+The function of the subject (not the identity) should control the assignment of permissions.
+Example: if a user only needs to read a file, then he should not be granted permission to write a file
-- **Secure defaults.
-Security baseline in terms of functionality**.
-Delivered out-of-the-box functionality should be secure by default, and it should be up to the user to reduce security and increase risk if they are allowed.
-Example: user password expiration and complexity should be enabled by default, user might be allowed to weaken password requirements
+- **Secure by default: security baseline in terms of functionality**.
+Delivered out-of-the-box functionality should be secure by default.
+A user might reduce security and increase risk if he is allowed to do so.
+Example: a user password expiration and complexity should be enabled by default.
+User might be allowed to weaken password requirements
-- **Fail-safe defaults.
-Bottom line of user initial privileges**.
+- **Fail-safe defaults: bottom line of user initial privileges**.
 Prefer explicitly granted access over access exclusion.
 By default a user do not have access to any resource until access to a resource is granted explicitly, so on an operation failure the system security is not compromized
 - **Fail securely**.
-When a system fails, it should fail to a state where the security of a system is not compromised.
-Automatically release resources, decrease privileges, and maybe logout from the account on operation failure
+When a system fails, it should fail to a state where security of a system is not compromised.
+Immediately release resources, decrease privileges, and maybe logout from an account on an operation failure
 - **Defense in depth** #.
 Multiple security controls at each architectural level that approach risk from different perspectives are better as it makes much more difficult to exploit vulnerabilities.
 Example: secure coding + code reviews, explicit resource acquisition and privileges granting, security testing, input data validation/sanitization, secure deployment, proactive application monitoring and auditing, continuous security and risk assessment.
   Example: administrative web interface should be protected (a) by authentication, (b) only accessible from internal network, (c) with enabled audit logging
 - **Complete mediation** #.
 Every access to every resource must be checked for authentication and authorization via system-wide central point of access control.
 Subsequent accesses to the same resource should also be checked and not cached.
 Performance (caching) vs security (explicit check of every request) trade off
 - **Separation of duties** #.
 Do not grant multiple unrelated privileges to a single account.
-Require collaboration of multiple accounts to perform important operations securely in order to prevent fraud or error.
-Example: application administrator should not be a super user of the application; an administrator should not be able to perform business operations on behalf of an application user
+Require collaboration of multiple accounts to perform important operations securely in order to prevent intentional fraud or unintentional error.
+Example: application administrator should not be a super user of an application; an administrator should not be able to perform business operations on behalf of an application user
 - **Separation of privilege** #.
 Every security control should be based on more than a single condition in order to remove a single point of failure.
 Example: when approving a request validate that (a) user is authenticated (b) user status is active (c) user is authorized to access the resource.
 Multi-factor authentication MFA (something you know, you have, you are)
 - **Economy of mechanism.
 Keep security simple**.
-Avoid complex approaches to security controls as it is much easier to spot functional defects and security flaws in simple designs and it is very difficult to identify problems in complex designs.
+Avoid complex approaches to security controls as it is much easier to spot functional defects and security flaws in simple designs while it is very difficult to identify problems in complex designs.
 Complexity does not add security
 - **Open design.
 Avoid security by obscurity**.
-Security of a system should not be dependent on the secrecy of its design or implementation.
+Security of a system should not be dependent on secrecy of its design or implementation.
 Prefer well tested public security standards over homegrown hidden security controls.
 Keeping passwords in secret does not violate this principle as a password is not an algorithm.
-It is better to know the security level of standard security controls rather than not know at all the security level of homegrown not extensively tested security controls.
-Examples:
+It is better to know a security level of standard security controls rather than do not know at all the security level of homegrown not extensively tested security controls.
+Examples: OAuth 2.0.
-  OAuth 2.0.
 Linux source code is publicly available, yet when properly secured, Linux is hard secure operating system
 - **Least common mechanism**.
-Mechanisms to access a resource should not be shared between subjects subjects to gain access to a resource.
-Example: provide different login pages for different types of users; if one of the login pages is compromized, other login pages are not impacted.
-Sharing the access from Internet to a web site between attackers and legit users gives place to DoS attack
+Mechanisms to access a resource should not be shared between different subjects.
+Example: provide different login pages for different types of users; if one of the login pages is compromized, other login pages are not impacted
 - **Minimize attack surface area**.
 Asses security risks introduced by a new feature, then adapt feature design and define security controls to minimize the attack surface area.
-Example: a search function of an online help feature may be vulnerable to a SQL injection attack; expose the feature only to authorized users, use data validation and escaping, or eliminate search function from the feature design by providing a better structured user interface to reduce the attack surface area
+Example: a search function of an online help feature may be vulnerable to an SQL injection attack; expose the feature only to authorized users, use data validation and escaping, or eliminate search function from the feature design by providing a better structured user interface to reduce the attack surface area
 - **Psychological acceptability**.
-Security controls should not make resources more difficult to access than if the security controls were not present.
-The more user friendly the interface is, the less likely a user will make a mistake when configuring and using a security control and expose the system to security breaches.
-Error messages should be descriptive and actionable but not convey unnecessary design details that may be used to compromise the system
+Security controls should not make resources more difficult to access than if security controls were not present.
+The more user friendly an interface is, the less likely a user will make a mistake when configuring and using a security control and expose a system to security breaches.
+Error messages should be descriptive and actionable but not convey unnecessary design details that may be used to compromise a system
 - **Do not trust services**.
 Do not assume that third party partners have the same or higher security policies then yours.
 Put necessary security controls on third party services
 - **Fix security issues correctly**.
 Once a security issue has been identified, (a) understand the root cause of it and determine the scope of it (b) develop a fix for it (c) implement required tests for it (d) add monitoring and auditing of it
 - **Weakest link** #.
 A chain is only as strong as its weakest link.
 Focus on the weakest component in a system
 - **Zero trust security** (zero trust [network] architecture, perimeterless security).
-  Never trust (no trust by default), always verify even inside the network perimeter (traditional IT network security trusts anyone within the network perimeter)
+Never trust (no trust by default), always verify even inside a network perimeter (traditional IT network security trusts anyone within a network perimeter)
     - Strict identity verification (MFA, mutual authentication, session expiration + re-authentication)
-    - Device verification (integrity, authorization)
+    - Device verification (integrity check, device authentication)
     - Microsegmentation for access segregation to prevent lateral movement
     - Strict access control (roles, permissions, policies)
-    - Continuous monitoring inside and outside of the network perimeter
+    - Continuous monitoring inside and outside of a network perimeter

 ## Structured programming (SP)